gabriel-smc/automatic-webhook-deploy/README.md

 For your server to connect securely to Bitbucket without a password prompt, it needs to use an SSH key.

-On your server navigate to the ~/.ssh directory of the user that PHP runs under.
+On your server navigate to the **~/.ssh** directory of the user that PHP runs under.
 You will need to create the user's .ssh directory if it doesn't exist.
 At a shell prompt type:

 ```
 cd ~/.ssh
 ssh-keygen -t rsa
 ```

-When prompted either accept the default key name (id_rsa) or give your key a unique name.
+When prompted either accept the default key name (**id_rsa**) or give your key a unique name.
 Press enter when asked for a passphrase, which will generate a passwordless key.
 Usually this isn't recommended, but we need our script to be able to connect to Bitbucket without a passphrase.

 A public and private key pair will be generated.
-Copy your public key — the one with a .pub extension — to the clipboard.
-On the Bitbucket website navigate to Account > SSH Keys, and choose to add a new key.
+Copy your public key — the one with a _.pub_ extension — to the clipboard.
+On the Bitbucket website navigate to _Account > SSH Keys_, and choose to add a new key.
 Paste in your public key and save it.

-Back on your server, edit your ~/.ssh/config file to add bitbucket.org as a host.
+Back on your server, edit your **~/.ssh/config** file to add bitbucket.org as a host.
 This ensures that the correct key is used when connecting by SSH to bitbucket.org.
-YouвЂ™ll need to create the config file if it doesnвЂ™t exist:
+You'll need to create the config file if it doesn't exist:

 ```
 Host bitbucket.org